Best Travel Insurance for Digital Nomads in 2025: Your Guide

 Health Insurance:

-Health insurance relates to medical issues and health-related needs you have while in your home country.
+Health insurance for nomads relates to medical issues and health-related needs you have while in your home country.
 This can include:

 - Medical emergencies